Mental Health Facilities Albuquerque, NM

 Southwest Family Guidance Center And Institute

-Southwest Family Guidance Center And Institute is a mental health treatment center in Albuquerque, NM, located at 2221 Rio Grande Boulevard Nw, 87104 zip code area.
+Southwest Family Guidance Center And Institute is a mental health treatment clinic in Albuquerque, New Mexico, located at 2221 Rio Grande Boulevard Nw, in the 87104 zip code.
 Southwest Family Guidance Center And Institute provides outpatient treatment.
-Southwest Family Guidance Center And Institute offers group therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and young adults.
-Southwest Family Guidance Center And Institute also supports children/adolescents with serious emotional disturbance, patients with eating disorders and people requiring dual diagnosis treatment.
-Additional services at Southwest Family Guidance Center And Institute consist of suicide prevention services, court-ordered outpatient treatment and therapeutic foster care.
+Southwest Family Guidance Center And Institute provides group therapy, behavior modification and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Southwest Family Guidance Center And Institute also supports people with serious mental illness, people with PTSD and LGBT.
+Additional services provided by Southwest Family Guidance Center And Institute consist of psychosocial rehabilitation services, court-ordered outpatient treatment and education services.

 Learn More